GalacticBobster/space-research-experience-for-undergrads/CONTRIBUTION.md

-# Contribution Guide for Planetary Science REU Scholarships Page
+# Contribution Guide for Space Research for Undergrads Page

-Thank you for your interest in contributing to the **Planetary Science REU Scholarships** page!
+Thank you for your interest in contributing to the **Space Research for Undergrads Page** page!
 This repository is dedicated to providing accurate, accessible, and up-to-date information on REU opportunities in the field of planetary science.
 Contributions are welcome from anyone who wants to improve the site or add new resources.

 ## How to Contribute